Jaeyo/personal-archive/README.md

 I face tons of articles every day.
 Via googling or RSS or email newsletter or blog.
 Among them, some useful article go into Pocket or Instapaper, but I didn't bring them out again.
 I completely forgot.

 Oh, I thought I needed to organize these things.
 I had to sort out the important ones and sort them properly so that I could find them again later.
 I needed something like an article database, an article management tool, and second brain.
 I looked for a suitable tool for me, but nothing found.
-So I made it.
+So I made it myself.

 ## 📋 Features